 - Indicate scheduling preference (e.g., MWF 10:00-10:50, Fall 2019).

 - Request your chair’s approval.

-- Submit to Armeshia Love, the Program Coordinator of the Program in Writing and Communication.
+- Submit to Shar'-Lin Anderson, the Program Manager of the Program in Writing and Communication.

 The following sample proposals may help in crafting your own.

 - Nutritional Supplements: Real Remedies or Shady Science?